 Cooperating Teacher of a Clinical Practice Candidate

-Teachers selected for mentoring teacher education candidates are professionals in whom the faculty in the Division of Education has great confidence.
+Teachers selected for mentoring teacher education candidates are professionals in whom the faculty in the School of Education has great confidence.
 You have been invited to participate in this endeavor because of your excellent professional record and because you have indicated an earnest desire to provide beginning teachers the best possible introduction to teaching.
 Baldwin Wallace University is deeply grateful to you for your willingness to mentor our candidates.

 Sequence of Responsibilities for the Teacher Education Candidates

-The Initial Teaching Phase of Clinical Practice - During the next few weeks of clinical practice, the teacher education candidates may start teaching one subject or skill to a small group of the entire class (early childhood), or portions of one class (middle and secondary).
+The Initial Teaching Phase of Clinical Practice – During the next few weeks of clinical practice, the teacher education candidates may start teaching one subject or skill to a small group of students (early childhood), or portions of one class (middle and secondary).
 The teacher education candidates should begin with one area of concentration and gradually assume additional teaching responsibilities.
 Also during this phase, teacher education candidates should continue to work with individual or small groups of students and assist the cooperating teacher.

 The Sustained Teaching Phase of Clinical Practice – By week five of the clinical practice, teacher education candidates should take on more responsibility for the teaching.
 At this point, teacher education candidates should be teaching two or three classes/subjects.
 They should also attend faculty meetings; continue to work with small groups; and plan for continued class involvement.
 In addition, the teacher education candidates should assume some of the supervisory responsibilities that are part of the cooperating teacher’s job (i.e. supervision of the cafeteria, playground, study hall, bus duty, etc.).